I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicequeryproperty.md

 It is best to use <b>WdfDeviceQueryProperty</b> only if the required buffer size is known and unchanging, because in that case the driver has to call <b>WdfDeviceQueryProperty</b> only once.
 If the required buffer size is unknown or varies, the driver should call <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandqueryproperty.md">WdfDeviceAllocAndQueryProperty</a>.

 Alternatively, you can use <a href="..\wdfdevice\nf-wdfdevice-wdfdevicequerypropertyex.md">WdfDeviceQueryPropertyEx</a> to access device properties that are exposed through the Unified Property Model.

-The following code example obtains a device's <b>DevicePropertyBusTypeGuid</b> property.
-The example calls <b>WdfDeviceQueryProperty</b> instead of <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandqueryproperty.md">WdfDeviceAllocAndQueryProperty</a> because the length of a GUID is known.

 ## Requirements
 | &nbsp; | &nbsp; |